The thick udon noodles here are served in a rich, very tasty curry-flavored broth, and served with shrimp tempura, bananas or mochi (rice cakes).

 (Beer bar).
 3987-1588

 The amply punctuated Vivo!
-Beer + Dining Bar serves interesting beers from around the world and foods.
+Beer + Dining Bar serves interesting beers and foods from around the world.
 There are some twenty beers on tap, including local brews like Yona Yona real ale on draft and Baird Beers from Numazu; there are also plenty of Belgian and German beers by the bottle.

 Higashi-Ikebukuro 1-20-5, B1F.
 Open 6pm-3am (LO) daily.